alenakhineika/vscode-mongodb-language/README.md

 ## How to install

-The MongoDB Language Extension is not released.
-To start using this extension with VSCode copy it into the `<user home>/.vscode/extensions` folder and restart VSCode.
+To try this extension copy it into the `<user home>/.vscode/extensions` folder and restart VSCode.

 ## Description